-The goal of the Criminal Investigation Unit is to thoroughly investigate a wide variety of crimes, provide support to the victim, apprehend the offenders and recover stolen property.
+The goal of the Criminal Investigation Unit is to thoroughly investigate a wide variety of crimes, provide support to victims, apprehend the offenders, and recover stolen property.
 To enhance the Unit’s ability to accomplish their objectives, investigators are assigned to one of three specific sections: Property Crime, Violent Crime and Economic Crime.

-The Property Crimes Section investigates Burglaries, Auto-breakings, Auto Theft, Larcenies, and other property related offenses.
+The Property Crimes Section investigates burglaries, auto break-ins, auto theft, larceny, and other property-related offenses.